 Cognitive assessments and medical observations are also used to help confirm cerebral palsy.
 Additionally, evaluations of the child’s mobility, speech and language, hearing, vision, gait, and feeding and digestion are utilized to determine the disorder.

-Keep in mind, however, that a cerebral palsy diagnosis takes time, sometimes up to several years after a brain injury takes place.
+Keep in mind that sometimes a diagnosis of cerebral palsy takes time.
+Depending on factors like malformations and congenital issues, diagnosis can take up to several years after a brain injury takes place to complete.
 Furthermore, there isn’t a single test that can completely confirm or completely exclude cerebral palsy.
 Instead, a combination of a series of tests, observations, assessments, and evaluations are used to help diagnose the disorder.

 Can Cerebral Palsy Cause Other Disabilities?

-Since cerebral palsy is a brain injury, other areas of the brain can be affected.
+Cerebral palsy is a condition that develops as a result of a brain injury, and other areas of the brain can also be affected.
 Some children with cerebral palsy have trouble with hearing, sight, and speech problems.
 Children may also have problems with bladder control and problems with muscles.
 Children with cerebral palsy should be regularly observed by an occupational therapist to prevent other problems.

 Cerebral palsy often causes mental health issues in children afflicted by the disability.
 Many children with cerebral palsy have behavioral problems, even those with mild levels of physical limitations.
 Persons with CP-associated learning disabilities, chronic or severe pain, or epilepsy are more likely to develop psychological disorders that appear in early childhood and can last into their adult years.
 According to the Scientific World Journal, children with cerebral palsy often suffer from attention deficit hyperactivity disorder (ADHD), anxiety, worry, conduct problems such as temper tantrums and disobedience, and socialization problems such as preferring to be with adults instead of peers and deep feelings of loneliness.